 No announcements or posting of outside activities will be permitted without the approval of the principal.
-Those approved by the Principal will be attached to the school newsletter and distributed via email.
+Those approved by the Principal will be posted in a display case by the main lobby.

 ANIMALS ON SCHOOL PROPERTY

 In order to assure student health and safety, animals are not allowed on school property, except in the case of a service animal accompanying a student or other individual with a disability.
 This rule prohibiting animals on school property may be temporarily waived by the building principal in the case of a unique educational opportunity for students, provided that: (a) the animal is appropriately housed, humanely cared for, and properly handled, and (b) students will not be exposed to a dangerous animal or an unhealthy environment.